Today’s consumers often complain about the rising cost of a pay TV package, costing an average $75 for roughly 300 channels.

 While the fight is almost a lock to knock out the $152 million PPV-revenue record, some observers believe the phenomenon of watching in groups — whether it’s 20 people in a house or 100 in a local bar — could jeopardize the fight’s ability to match or surpass the record 2.4 million buys generated by 2007’s Mayweather-De La Hoya fight.

 Yet so far, the price doesn’t seem to be affecting early buys.
-Showtime Sports executive vice president and general manager Stephen Espinoza said some operators are already experiencing Mayweather-Pacquiao purchases at numbers comparable to those that usually come in two or three days before other huge PPV fights, a phenomenon also confirmed by several distributors.
+Showtime Sports president Stephen Espinoza said some operators are already experiencing Mayweather-Pacquiao purchases at numbers comparable to those that usually come in two or three days before other huge PPV fights.

 And that’s before the lion’s share of Mayweather-Pacquaio marketing campaigns begin this week.